Travel Trailer Turning Radius Tips

 Turning While Backing Up a Travel Trailer

-Towing a travel trailer behind you is really quite easy because your trailer follows you wherever you go.
+Towing a travel trailer behind you is easy because your trailer follows you wherever you go.
 You just need to remember to make wider turns.
-But backing up a trailer up is not so easy.
+But backing up a trailer is not so easy.
 It can be frustrating, nerve-wracking, and leave you sweating bullets.
-The number one thing to remember is to take your time and just breath.
+The number one thing to remember is to take your time and just breathe.

 When you turn and back up, the trailer and tow vehicle will form a V shape pointing away from the direction you are turning.
 As you go, the V will get sharper and sharper if you hold the wheel steady.
 The more dramatic the turn of your steering wheel, the faster the angle will become sharp.
 Go too sharp, and you can get jack-knifed.
 You’ll want to avoid this!